Pinto Bean

 Storage Tips

 Pinto beans should be stored in an airtight container in a cool, dry, and dark place, such as a pantry or cupboard.
-Properly stored, dried pinto beans can last for several years.
-Cooked pinto beans should be refrigerated in an airtight container and are best used within 3-4 days.
-For longer storage, cooked beans can be frozen for up to 2-3 months.
+Properly stored dry pinto beans can last for several years.
+Cooked pinto beans should be refrigerated promptly in an airtight container and will typically last for 3-5 days.
+They can also be frozen for longer storage (up to 6 months); ensure they are cooled completely before freezing and use freezer-safe containers or bags to prevent freezer burn.

 Marnirni-apinthi Building, Lot Fourteen,